chrisabbotthauxwell/claim-status-api/README.md

 #### Incident Digests
 Failied AppRequests logged in Log Analytics were exported and plain English Incident Digest reports were produced for each failure response code.

+> Details of the prepared Incident Digests for logged Failure Responses can be seen in [incident-digests-failure-responses.md](observability/incident-digests-failure-responses.md)

-> Details of the prepared Incident Digests can be seen in [incident-digests.md](observability/incident-digests.md)
+> Details of the prepared Incident Digests for logged High Latency Requests can be seen in [incident-digests-high-latency-requests.md](observability/incident-digests-high-latency-requests.md)

 ## Local execution
 ### Vanilla .net HTTP service